Byzantine Fault Tolerance

 Ringo wants to call the album Rubber Soul

+To verify that, all Beetles now tell all other Beetles all they have learned in the first round.
+Confusing?
+Let's see an example.
 After the round is over, John should have six more pieces of information.
 If anyone were honest, they should look like this:

 Paul said that George wants to call the album Revolver